 The pore spaces of the sandstone in the He8 member of the study area are mainly secondary pores, followed by primary pores and microfractures (Fig 6. a, b, e, f).
-However, due to the abundance of rock fragment including acid extrusive rocks and metamorphic rocks in the He8 member sandstone, primary intergranular pores were filled and lost during burial compaction.
-Only a small amount of primary pores were preserved in some samples with abundant rigid particles and good sorting, mainly in the form of triangular or triangle-like (Fig. 6b, d).
-Secondary pores were dominant overall.
-A large number of secondary pores including intergranular dissolution pores, intragranular dissolution pores, and moldic pores in feldspar.
-Micropores within clay aggregates.
-Among them, intergranular dissolution pores and intragranular dissolution pores were the most common (Fig. 6c, d, f).
-Intragranular dissolution pores have a honeycomb appearance because of detrital feldspar or rock fragment dissolution (Fig. 6d), and moldic pores were mainly the result of complete dissolution of unstable detrital grain (Fig. 6a, c).
-Authigenic clay minerals including illite and kaolinite contained a large number of micro-nano-scale intergranular pores (Fig. 6g, h, i).
-Microfractures with good connectivity and long extensions were also common in the He8 member, which increased the storage space of the reservoir to some extent.
-Fig6b shows a tensional fracture with a relatively flat attitude, a certain opening, and often filled with Fe-calcite.
-Fig 6e shows shrinkage fractures formed due to strong contraction of rock fragments during later-stage, which are distributed along the grain rims with a large opening and uneven rims.
+However, due to the abundance of rock fragments, including acid extrusive rocks and metamorphic rocks in the He8 sandstone member, the primary intergranular pores were filled and lost during burial compaction.
+Only a small number of primary pores were preserved in some samples with abundant rigid particles and good sorting, mainly in the form of triangular or triangle-like features (Fig. 6b, d).
+Overall, the secondary pores are dominant.
+A large number of secondary pores are present, including intergranular dissolution pores, intragranular dissolution pores, and moldic pores in the feldspar.
+Micropores within clay aggregates are also present.
+Among them, intergranular dissolution pores and intragranular dissolution pores are the most common (Fig. 6c, d, f).
+Intragranular dissolution pores have a honeycomb appearance because of detrital feldspar or rock fragment dissolution (Fig. 6d), and the moldic pores are mainly the result of the complete dissolution of unstable detrital grains (Fig. 6a, c).
+The authigenic clay minerals, including illite and kaolinite, contained a large number of micro-nano-scale intergranular pores (Fig. 6g, h, i).
+Microfractures with good connectivity and long extensions are also common in the He8 member, and these have increased the storage space of the reservoir to some extent.
+Fig6b shows a tensional fracture with a relatively flat attitude and a certain opening that is often filled with Fe-calcite.
+Fig 6e shows shrinkage fractures formed due to the strong contraction of rock fragments during the later stage, and these are distributed along the grain rims with large openings and uneven rims.

-Discuss
+Discussion

 5.1 Diagenesis and pore evolution